luiscoco/EF10_Other_query_improvements/README.md

 dotnet new console -n EF10_Other_query_improvements -f net10.0
 ```

-After creating the application we review the generated code in the Command Prompt:
+After creating the application we review the generated code in the Command Prompt

 ## 4. Download and Install Visual Studio Code and open the C# console application